justinalsing/pydelfi/README.md

 pip install --upgrade $PKGDIR/*.whl
 ```

 The Tensorflow 2 version depends on some modifications (by Tom Charnock) to tensorflow probability (tfp); these are expected to get integrated into tensorflow probability proper imminently, which will make installing the Tensorflow 2 version of pydelfi considerably easier.
 Until then though you'll have to pull and install Tom's version of tfp as described above.
-We reccommend you do this inside a virtual environment.

 **Documentation and tutorials:**